fantonangeli/aqgr/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Production server

+Run `npm run startprod` for a local prodution server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Json server

 Run `npm run jsonserver` for a dev server.
 Navigate to `http://localhost:3000/{element}`.